fumitoh/modelx/doc/source/tutorial.rst

 **Inheritance Example**

-Let's see how inheritance works by walking through an example of pricing life insurance policies.
+Let's see how inheritance works by a simple code of pricing life insurance policies.
 First, you create a very simple life model as a space and name it ``Life``.
 You populate the space with cells that calculate the number of death